 - Set the time period for the data using the Filters option.
 Once you’ve selected the correct timeframe, press Run (or the reload icon) to pull the relevant data.

 The churn rate dynamically corresponds to the date range set within the filter.
-For example, if you entered the date range of October - December 2019, the churn rate calculation provided is a quarterly churn rate, representing the percentage of customers who ended their subscription in that quarter.
+For example, if you entered the date range of October - December 2019, the Churn Rate metric provided is a quarterly churn rate, representing the percentage of customers who ended their subscription in that quarter.

-Alternatively, if you enter the date range of October 2019, the churn rate calculation would be a monthly churn rate, representing the percentage of customers who ended their subscription that month.
+Alternatively, if you enter the date range of October 2019, the Churn Rate metric would be a monthly churn rate, representing the percentage of customers who ended their subscription that month.

 Accessing additional churn information